Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 4. Blaming for shared errors

 A proverb says that to err is human.
 Errors come from personal and group activities; therefore, it is essential to identify the root cause of errors and the person who creates them.
 Sometimes, group members do not acknowledge shared mistakes; instead, they blame each other.
-Therefore, blaming for shared mistakes might increase conflict among group members which reduce productivity.
+Therefore, blaming for shared mistakes might increase conflict among group members, which reduces productivity.

 5. Sleeping Member